hybridgroup/gocv/README.md

 The [https://github.com/go-opencv/go-opencv](https://github.com/go-opencv/go-opencv) package for Go and OpenCV does not support any version above OpenCV 2.x, and work on adding support for OpenCV 3 has stalled for over a year, mostly due to the complexity of [SWIG](http://swig.org/).

 The GoCV package uses a C-style wrapper around the OpenCV 3 C++ classes to avoid having to deal with applying SWIG to a huge existing codebase.

-The GoCV mappings are intended to match as close as possible to the original OpenCV project structure, to make it easier to find where to add further support.
+The mappings are intended to match as close as possible to the original OpenCV project structure, to make it easier to find where to add further support.

 For example, the [OpenCV `videoio` module](https://github.com/opencv/opencv/tree/master/modules/videoio) wrappers can be found in this project in the `videoio.*` files.